chrisswanda/passage/README.md

 ### Where are passwords stored?

 The passwords are stored in `age` encrypted files located at `${XDG_DATA_HOME:=$HOME/}.passage}`.

+If your storage directory is backed by a git repo, you can keep it synchronized using `passage git {push|pull}`.
+For my purposes I keep my `.passage` directory sycned up with my personal git repo, and since I am the only person using it, I do not use any branching.
+All pushes and pulls are to the master/main branch.
+It works for me.

 ### How does the copy command work?